 Each semester, there is a bus trip to New York City timed around leading Photography industry trade shows and exhibitions such as The Photography Show held by the Association of International Photography Art Dealers (AIPAD), PhotoPlus Expo and Photoville.

 New York Fashion Week, held in February and September of each year, is a semi-annual series of programs related to international fashion collections, which Photography students in Studio and Fashion/Editorial courses attend and participate in public events.

 Begin your application today.
 Our admissions team will help you throughout the process.

 See UArts for yourself

-The best way to get to know UArts is by visiting our campus in person.
-Come see a show, visit a gallery, and get to know the neighborhood.
+The best way to get to know UArts is by taking a virtual tour of our campus facilities.

 Not sure where to start?